| 2.9.1 A principal concern of the Local Plan is the

 OTHER AREAS ADJACENT TO RIVERS FOR WHICH ACCESS IS REQUIRED FOR

+MAINTENANCE BY THE NATIONAL RIVERS AUTHORITY.
 WHERE DEVELOPMENT IS PERMITTED WHICH IS LIKELY TO INCREASE

 THE RISK OF FLOODING, IT MUST INCLUDE APPROPRIATE ATTENUATION OR